okayash/Project01_Fong/README.md

 ## Commands or steps needed to build and run your program.

 1. Download the ZIP file
+2. python3 -m venv venv
+source venv/bin/activate
-2. The program can be executed within the directory via the following commands:
+3. The program can be executed within the directory via the following commands:

 For console output: python3 Project1/optimizer.py  [filename].txt